erik-smit/erik-smit.github.io/_posts/2022-07-26-my-shengmilo-mx02s.md

-# My Sheng Milo MX02S Infos
+# My Sheng Milo MX02S maintenance log

 Here's some notes about my Sheng Milo MX02S.

+# Brake lever locktit (~2650km/2022-08-09)
+The adjustment screw kept rattling loose.
+Used a loctite-like product to keep it in place.

 # Brake lever adjustment. (~2400km/2022-06-28)
 The right brake lever was no longer depressing the brake cutoff switch, requiring constant outward pressure during cycling.